intel/ai-reference-models/benchmarks/object_detection/tensorflow/ssd_vgg16/README.md

 ```

 2. Clone the [intelai/models](https://github.com/intelai/models) repository.
-It will be used to run the SSD-VGG16 model accuracy and benchmark tests.
+It will be used to run the SSD-VGG16 model accuracy and inference performance tests.

 3. Download the 2017 validation images file:
 [COCO dataset](http://cocodataset.org/#home) and annotations:
 This is required if you would like to run the accuracy test,
-or the throughput and latency benchmark with real data.
+or batch/online inference with real data.

 ```
 $ wget http://images.cocodataset.org/zips/val2017.zip